-This course will explore international business issues from an integrated firm-level perspective.
-By the end of the course, students should be able to: perform country, region, industry and firm analysis in an international setting, evaluate the effectiveness and sustainability of international and global corporate strategies, compare the relative merits of different modes of global market entry, and understand the underlying conditions of the international economy that influence global competitive behaviour activity, such as economic, legal, political and cultural differences.
+This course will explore international business issues from an integrated perspective.
+By the end of the course, students should be able to: perform country, region, industry and company analysis in an international setting, evaluate the effectiveness and sustainability of international and global corporate strategies, compare the relative merits of different modes of global market entry, and understand the underlying conditions of the international economy that influence global competitive behaviour activity, such as economic, legal, political and cultural differences.

 Topic 1: Global & Transnational Strategy